gakalmar/Notes/JS_Basics.md

 # Builtin features

 > ### **Method**
 > A function that is associated with an object or an instance of an object, typically used to perform operations on the object or manipulate the object's data.
+>> **Essentially it's a function stored in an object's key as a value.**
 > They are basically functions defined as values of an object's key.

 - For example: